muratk3n/thirdwave/en/2021/03/unrivaled-beckley.md

 Today, many Russian and Chinese strategists warn their respective governments not to place too much faith in a sustainable partnership.
 Foreign analysts come to similar conclusions.
 As one study explains:
-“[Sino-Russian] cooperationp is limited to areas where their interests already overlap, like bolstering trade.
+“[Sino-Russian] cooperation is limited to areas where their interests already overlap, like bolstering trade.
 In the parts of the world that matter most to them, Russia and China are more rivals than allies.”